 Find Assisted Living in Your Area

-Some people with Parkinson’s disease also develop dementia, or a loss of thinking and reasoning skills that can make it difficult to perform certain activities.
-If your loved one develops dementia, you may need to make additional home modifications or create new routines.
-When you’re ready for these changes, it’s much easier to adapt.
-Adaptation reduces stress and improves your loved one’s quality of life, in turn.
+Parkinson’s disease may lead to dementia, a loss of thinking and reasoning that can make certain activities difficult or impossible.
+If your loved one develops dementia, you may need to make home modifications or create a safer routine for them.
+Adapting to these changes can be difficult, but adaptation ultimately reduces stress on you and improves the quality of life for them.

 Room-by-Room Home Modifications for Seniors With Parkinson's Disease

-Before making home modifications, it’s important to conduct a thorough assessment to determine what hazards exist and what can be done to correct them.
+Before making home modifications, conduct a thorough assessment to determine how you can make the senior’s home less hazardous.
 The checklist below is designed to help you identify potential safety issues in each room.
 Print out a copy and keep it with you as you walk through the home.
-Click on the checklist below to download.

 Home Safety Considerations for Seniors With Parkinson's Disease